 Wood vividly dramatizes the quandary that Oscar finds himself in: he’s so entranced by Iris and the Bellwether circle that he dreads challenging Eden directly, yet Eden could be a danger to himself and others.
 The showdown occurs at the remote estate owned by the absent Bellwether parents ... a place where the Phantom of the Opera would feel right at home.

 Previous authors have explored the proximity of genius to madness, but Wood treats this familiar theme with a freshness and intelligence that hint at greater things to come.
-Times Literary Supplement
+TLS

 Joanna Smith Rakoff